-A Veterans' Affairs Office is maintained in the Financial Aid Office and assists veterans in obtaining their educational benefits.
+A Veterans' Affairs Office is maintained in the Office of Financial Aid and assists veterans in obtaining their educational benefits.
 Also, under the provisions of Public Law 634, certain veterans' dependents may be eligible for subsidies while pursuing their educations.
 Orphans of service personnel and dependents of veterans with service-connected disabilities may be eligible.